mjhoffm2/ReactTrainingTutorial/Part-1-%2D-Achieving-'Hello-World'.md

 ### The webpack.config.js

 The last initialization related file we will need is the webpack.config.js file.
 This is used to configure our webpack build process.
 This involves things like setting up the entry point, output files, and the loaders used to process each type of file.
-Before we can create it, we will need to decide something about our project structure.
+I could create an entire tutorial series just about configuring webpack, but for this part of the tutorial we will  go over the bare minimum.
+I encourage you to do plenty of research into understanding webpack and configuring it.
+Before we can create the `webpack.config.js` file, we will need to decide something about our project structure.
 Here is the folder structure that I will be using for this tutorial:

 ![image.png](/.attachments/image-df1364c9-dfaa-4fae-9cf4-58315d0cf16c.png)